stefanos990/stefanos990.github.io/cv.md

 </ul>

 <strong>Interests</strong>
-Tech, Robotics, Nature, Free-Diving, Fishing, Music
+Tech, Robotics, Nature, Soccer, Free-Diving, Fishing, Music

 <div class="message">
   You can download the pdf version <a href="../cv.pdf" target="_blank" title="Last Updated on 01/01/2015">here</a>, or you can follow me on <a href="http://t.co/ujtnCQDvC6" target="_blank">Linkedin</a>.